Domino-Blockchain/domichain/docs/src/proposals/timely-vote-credits.md

 consistently wihthin 1 slot would have a credits earning advantage over those who could not.
 Part of the latency when transmitting votes is unavoidable as it's a function of geographical distance between the sender and receiver of the vote.
-The Solana network is spread around the world but it is not evenly distributed over the whole planet; there are some locations which are, on average, more distant from the network than others are.
+The Domichain network is spread around the world but it is not evenly distributed over the whole planet; there are some locations which are, on average, more distant from the network than others are.